Pandemic-era temporary shelters still being used as demand persists | CBC News

 Pandemic-era temporary shelters still being used as demand persists

-A short-term solution to try to limit overcrowding at the city's homeless shelters during the first years of the COVID-19 pandemic is set to continue at least until the end of the summer, according to a city memo, as demand for shelter space remains high.
+What started as a short-term solution to try to limit overcrowding at Ottawa's homeless shelters early in the COVID-19 pandemic is set to continue at least until late summer, according to a city memo, as demand for shelter space remains high.

 "Our shelter system is stretched to its limits," Chris Tuck, Ottawa's director of employment and social services, told the Vanier Community Association in a meeting earlier this month.